vkhade10/AuE8230_Spring22_Group3/assignment6_trackingandfollowing/README.md

 This ```Readme``` contains information about what is in package  "assignment6_trackingandfollowing" and how to launch the files.
 Demo video of all task is in ```assignment6_trackingandfollowing/Videos```.

+### Learning Outcomes

+1. Manipulating image data for tracking a point.
+2. Implementing path tracking controllers in Python

 ## Camera Calibration

 When starting the assignment the Raspberrypi camera interface was setup and relevant packages were installed by following the instructions in the [TurtleBot3 manual](https://emanual.robotis.com/docs/en/platform/turtlebot3/appendix_raspi_cam/).